uyen-vo/Kanye-Ipsum/README.txt

 This text generator takes in a txt file (in the local directory), each line being a paragraph.
 The "speech.txt" file is pre-loaded with Kanye speeches and lyrics.
 Meant to be used in my app.

 The next directory is my Android Studio work.
-This will be updated on a consistent basis.
+This is the actual work and will be updated on a consistent basis.
+Comments are kept for my own reference.

 So far it supports the following features:
 	- Generating a single paragraph with N sentences